h221710306039/-Cryptocurrency-Prediction-Analysis/README.md

 ### Methodology
 We have used common methods to predict the market, including time-series analysis, machine learning, statistical analysis, and sentimental analysis.
 We obtained the dataset from Yahoo Finance and checked for anomalies, which were minimal compared to the data.

-So far, we have achieved forecasting future prices based on trends and patterns in the data using time series analysis.
-Additionally, we have used models such as Moving Average, ARIMA model, and Double Exponential Smoothing to train the model and forecast prices.

-As of now, we have forecasted the prices for two stocks, and we plan to complete the coding process in the next class.
-We will then work on technical analysis and visualization.

 ### Disclaimer
 Although cryptocurrency prediction models can be helpful resources for traders and investors, there is always a chance of mistakes and inaccuracy.
 When making investment decisions, it's critical to consider a variety of data sources and to be aware of the limitations of any prediction model.